1811–1812 New Madrid earthquakes: Geologic setting

-In a report filed in November 2008, the U.S. Federal Emergency Management Agency warned that a serious earthquake in the New Madrid Seismic Zone could result in "the highest economic losses due to a natural disaster in the United States", further predicting "widespread and catastrophic" damage across Alabama, Arkansas, Illinois, Indiana, Kentucky, Mississippi, Missouri, and particularly Tennessee, where a 7.7 magnitude quake or greater would cause damage to tens of thousands of structures affecting water distribution, transportation systems, and other vital infrastructure.
+In a report filed in November 2008, the U.S. Federal Emergency Management Agency warns that a serious earthquake in the New Madrid seismic zone could inflict "the highest economic losses due to a natural disaster in the United States", further predicting "widespread and catastrophic" damage across Alabama, Arkansas, Illinois, Indiana, Kentucky, Mississippi, Missouri, and particularly Tennessee, where a 7.7 or greater magnitude quake would cause damage to tens of thousands of structures affecting water distribution, transportation systems, and other vital infrastructure.

 Aftermath

 The quakes caused extensive changes to the region's topography.
 Subsidence, uplift, fissures, landslides and riverbank collapses were common.
-Trees were uprooted by the intense shaking; others were drowned when subsided land was flooded.
-Reelfoot Lake was formed in Tennessee by subsidence ranging from 1.5 meters, up to 6 meters in some places.
-Lake St. Francis, in eastern Arkansas, was expanded by subsidence, with sand and coal being ejected from fissures in the adjacent swamps as water levels rose by 8 to 9 meters.
-Waves from the Mississippi River caused boats to wash ashore; river banks rose, sand bars were destroyed, and some islands completely disappeared.
-Sand blows also occurred in Missouri, Tennessee, and Arkansas, destroying farmland.
+Trees were uprooted by the intense shaking; people drowned when subsided land flooded.
+Reelfoot Lake was formed in Tennessee by subsidence of 1.5 meters to 6 meters in some places.
+Lake St. Francis in eastern Arkansas was expanded by subsidence, with sand and coal being ejected from fissures in the adjacent swamps as water levels rose by 8 to 9 meters.
+Waves on the Mississippi River caused boats to wash ashore; river banks rose, sand bars were destroyed, and some islands completely disappeared.
+Sand blows occurred in Missouri, Tennessee, and Arkansas, covering farmland.

-Due to the nature of the underlying rock mass, which contains few fractures or faults, the seismic waves generated from the earthquakes were able to travel great distances without being interrupted.
-Persons as far away as Canada felt the ground shaking.
+The continuous underlying rock mass, uninterrupted by fractures or faults, conducted the seismic waves from the earthquakes over great distances, with perceptible ground shaking as far away as Canada.
 Intense effects were widely felt in Illinois, Arkansas, Tennessee, Kentucky and Missouri.

-The number of people who died as a result of the earthquake is unknown; the frontier setting meant that the region was sparsely populated and communications and records were poor.
-Predominantly wood construction meant that few people died from falling buildings, though the intense shaking caused many chimneys to fall, wood structures to crack, and damage from falling trees, particularly in the epicentral area during the first earthquake on December 16, 1811.